wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

 Sub Panels
-After Create, access to Created Attributes, which has Process Ref, so can easily put this into a Sub Panel here.
-And further, can modularize where front panels are in Process front panel of self i.e. changing around panels since you directly have access to the Process Ref of the Created Attributes.
+After Create, access to Created Attributes, which has Actor Ref, so can easily put this into a Sub Panel here.
+And further, can modularize where front panels are in Process front panel of self i.e. changing around panels since you directly have access to the Actor Ref of the Created Attributes.

 ---

 For typical overrides to functionality.
 One thing is for Last Ack where the Error that was in an Actor.. how to handle, well there is default functionality in the Example Internal Actor that appends these errors to the creators object wire AND if from a creator, Destroys itself.

----

 ### Msg methods

 1. Drop messages method